-Yoga may at first seem to some people as the art of forming a pretzel with ones body but a closer look into this discipline reveals pursuit of a greater goal.
+Yoga may at first seem to some people like the art of forming a pretzel with one’s body but a closer look into this discipline reveals the pursuit of a greater goal.
 Yoga advocates claim pursuit of physical, mental, and spiritual wellness through this ancient art.
 Herein, we will explore the thousands of years old Indian practice and see why it is much more than a ‘fad’ taking the West by storm.

 According to David Gordon White, from the 5th century CE onward, the core principles of “yoga” were more or less in place, and variations of these principles developed in various forms over time.3